Tarnish Free Gold Jewelry Guide: What Is, Why Tarnish & Its Types

 Solid Gold (14k & above)Tarnish-FreeForeverLuxury & fine jewelry

-Gold FilledTarnish-Resistant3-5 yearsFine jewelry
+Gold FilledTarnish-Resistant3-5 yearsFine & demi-fine jewelry

 Gold VermeilExcellentat least 1-2 yearsDemi-fine jewelry